djoshi7796/Solder-Quality-Detection/project/README.md

 Switch to the project/src/ directory and run the project by invoking the following commands:
 `chmod +x project`
 `./project </path /to/ circuit/ boards> -e(or --epochs) <epochs> -b(or --batch_size) <batch_size> --lr < learning_rate> --l1 <l1_regularizer> --l2 <l2_regularizer>`.
 It takes the path to circuit board images as a required argument.
 The rest of the arguments - preceded by either '-' or '--' - are optional arguments followed by their respective values.
-The default values are the ones mentioned [above](#deep-learning-architecture).
+The default values are the ones mentioned in[Deep Learning architecture](#deep-learning-architecture).
 These  hyperparameters gave optimal results out of all the experiments that we conducted.
 However, the user is free to tune them directly through the command-line.
 #### Preprocessing
 The preprocessing script takes as input, a path to all the circuit board images.
 Th script assumes that this path contains folders 'F' each of which has sub-folders 'OK' and 'NG'.
 'OK' contains defect-free circuit board images while 'NG' has the rest.
-It crops and labels these images as mentioned [above](#data-preprocessing).
+It crops and labels these images as mentioned in[Data Preprocessing](#data-preprocessing).
 It then generates a CSV file with 'crop-path, label' pairs and saves it in *</path /to/ circuit/ boards>*.

 #### Training
 This script takes in the data file, hyperparameters and trains the model.
 The default train:test split used is 80:20 (should we keep that as command-line argument?).
 It saves the loss and accuracy history in '../results/results.csv'.
 It also computes the precision, recall and stores it in 'METRICS.csv' in '../results/'.